0-5788719150923125/vtx/examples/training/README.md

 ### 5. Fetch and prepare a dataset

 We are going to use Alexa's [Topical Chat](https://github.com/alexa/Topical-Chat) dataset, because we want to train bots how to chat with humans in a multi-user environment.
-Whereas most datasets will take a rather simplistic approach to data preparation, ours is quite different:
+Whereas many datasets will take a rather simplistic approach to chat templates, ours is a bit different:

 Theirs:
 ```